-Hypertext Hyperlink Hypertext contains the Non-linear In Hyperlinks the references are used linking of the text with some other in the hypertext or with other information. hypermedia.
+Hypertext Hyperlink Hypertext contains the Non-linear In Hyperlinks the references are used in linking of the text with some other the hypertext or with other hypermedia. information.
 Hypertext involves only text.
 Hyperlink involves Text, media, audio, video, images, and graphics.
 Hypertext directed information only Hyperlink directed link could contain generates the related information. some unrelated information.
 Hypertext contains Hyperlink.
 Hyperlink contains the comprised of the URLs.
-Hypertext associate with the Hyperlink associate with the anchor keywords. tags.
+Hypertext associate with the keywords.
+Hyperlink associate with the anchor tags.